 Labor costs are out of sight – but they shouldn’t be out of control.
 To control labor costs, you first have to know what they are.
 You might be amazed at the number of service business owners who set prices with no idea of their actual labor costs.

 Too many companies end up spending 25% – 30% on labor when they should be at less than 20%.
 That is a serious cost that hits your bottom line hard.

-The service tech shortage has everybody chasing the same talent, paying more than they should and coming up with impossible pay plans that will bankrupt their businesses.
+The field service tech shortage has everybody chasing the same talent, paying more than they should, and coming up with impossible pay plans that will bankrupt their businesses.
 We see all kinds – straight salary, hourly, commission, spiffs, bonuses, and every combination.

 You must come up with the pay plan that fits your business best, but whatever it is, keep it simple.
 Techs don’t want to be confused about how they’re being paid.
 They want to know where they stand.
 Being totally transparent about pay builds trust.